Author: Namwera Faith Zeporah

 Avatar photo

 Namwera Faith Zeporah is a passionate writer, teacher and lawyer.
-With a ginormous heart for children, she goes above and beyond to see that every child is loved and feels appreciated.
+With a ginormous heart for children, she goes above and beyond to see that every child is loved, understood and feels appreciated.

 Emirates, the world’s largest international airline, has opened its Emirates World store in Nairobi, Kenya, underscoring its commitment to deliver an elevated customer experience, alongside world-class products and services to the market.
 This opening introduces the airline’s refreshed retail store concept to Africa for the first time, with more stores planned across the market in the coming months.